 Gaining practical exposure

 Of course, you might not even know what you want to study at college yet.
-The Oxford Scholastica Academy offers many courses that are probably not offered at your school, including Medicine and Engineering.
+The Oxford Scholastica Academy offers many summer courses for teens that are probably not offered at your school, including Medicine and Engineering.
 How do you know if you want to study these subjects?
 Taking one of these summer courses will give you the chance to try out new subjects before committing to a three or four year degree.

 Adding practical experience to your application will also prove to admissions officers that you are ready to commit to a subject you are serious about.
 For example, one of the most important things you need in order to apply to medical school is evidence of practical work experience.
 On our Medicine Summer Courses, you’ll meet with patients at a hospital, take their histories and diagnose their conditions.
 Not only will you learn a lot from this experience, you’ll also be able to mention it in your applications as evidence of your commitment to Medicine.